 This step covers the action that the automation trigger you have just defined will automate.
 You can use the search bar to locate the option Send for signature:

-This means that each time a new "Employment contract (fixed payment)" draft is created, a contract will be automatically generated and sent for signatures to the relevant parties.
+This means that each time a new "Employment contract (fixed payment)" draft is created, a contract will be automatically generated and sent to the relevant parties for signatures.

 Can I auto-sign the contract before sending it?

 - In the new configuration window, which will appear on the right side of the screen, you can customize the signature process for the selected document, which will be sent as a result of the automation.

 - Firstly, the Document ID will be fetched from the draft and automatically populated in the respective field: